birchthrush/EME-Expression-Map-Editor/README.md

 </details>

 ## Disclaimer
-While EME has been tested extensively for my own use cases without issues, do note that this program relies on reverse-engineering an undocumented format - as such, perfect reliability cannot be guaranteed.
-Future versions of Cubase may introduce changes to the format that create compatibility issues.
+While EME has been tested extensively in my own use cases without issues in Cubase 12 & 13, do note that this program relies on reverse-engineering an undocumented format - as such, perfect reliability cannot be guaranteed.
+Future versions of Cubase may introduce changes to the expression map system or file format that create compatibility issues.
 Compatibility has not been verified with other third-party expression map tools/generators.
 Use at your own risk.